cyberbotics/webots-doc/guide/web-scene.md

 ![screenshot-html-export-dialog.png](images/screenshot-html-export-dialog.png)

+The chosen `X3D` parameters are stored in the [project file](the-standard-file-hierarchy-of-a-project.md#the-project-files) and automatically proposed during the next HTML export.

 **Note**:
 The `X3D` file and the required textures are exported in the same directory as the target `HTML` file.